Gissio/radpro/README.md

 By proceeding with the installation, you acknowledge that you have read and understood these terms and accept full responsibility for any consequences that may result from using this software.
 If you do not agree with these terms, do not install this software.

-## Installation on the FS2011
+## Installation on the FS2011/FS9000/NR-950/YT-203B

-To install Rad Pro on your FS2011 radiation meter/Geiger counter, you will need the following tools and components:
+To install Rad Pro on your FS2011/FS9000/NR-950/YT-203B radiation meter/Geiger counter, you will need the following tools and components:

-* A Philips screwdriver
+* An ST-Link V2 USB dongle (or clone)
 * A soldering iron and solder
 * A 4-pin header
-* An ST-Link V2 USB dongle (or clone)
+* A Philips screwdriver
 * [stlink](https://github.com/stlink-org/stlink/releases)

-Follow these steps to install Rad Pro on your FS2011 device:
+Follow these steps to install Rad Pro on your device:

 * Remove the battery cover and batteries.
 * Unscrew and remove the four screws holding the back case.